Body snatching: Public outcry

+To assuage the outraged public, legislation was enacted to thwart the activities of the body snatchers; eventually, anatomy acts, such as the Massachusetts Anatomy Act of 1831, allowed for the legalization of anatomy studies.

 Prior to these measures allowing for more subjects, many tactics were employed to protect the bodies of relatives.
 Police were engaged to watch the burying grounds but were often bribed or made drunk.
 Spring guns were set in the coffins, and poorer families would leave items like a stone or a blade of grass or a shell to show whether the grave was tampered with or not.
 In his collection of Boston police force details, Edward Savage made notes of a reward offer on April 13, 1814: "The selectmen offer $100 reward for arrest of grave-robbers at South Burying-Ground".
-Iron fences were constructed around many burying grounds as well as a deterrent to body snatchers.
+Iron fences were constructed around many burying grounds as a deterrent to body snatchers.
 "Burglar proof grave vaults made of steel" were sold with the promise that loved ones' remains would not be one of the 40,000 bodies "mutilated every year on dissecting tables in medical colleges in the United States."
 The medical appropriation of bodies aroused much popular resentment.
 Between 1765 and 1884, there were at least 25 documented crowd actions against American medical schools.

-Despite these efforts, body snatchers persisted.
-At City Hospital in New York, on April 13, 1788, a group of boys playing near the dissection room window peered in.
-Accounts vary, but one of the boys saw what he thought were his mother's remains or that one of the students shook a dismembered arm at the boys.
-The boy, whose mother had recently died, told his father of the occurrence; the father, a mason, led a group of laborers in an attack on the hospital, known as the Doctors' Riot.

-In order to control the destruction of private property, the authorities participated in searches of local physicians' houses for medical students, professors, and stolen corpses.
-The mob was satisfied.
-Later, the mob reassembled to attack the jail where some of the medical students were being held for their safety.
-The militia was called, but few showed; this was perhaps due to the militia sharing the public's outrage.
-One small troop was harassed and quickly withdrew.
-Several prominent citizens–including Governor George Clinton; General Baron von Steuben, and John Jay–participated in the ranks of the militia protecting the doctors at the jail.
-Three rioters were killed when the embattled militia opened fire on the mob, and when militia members from the countryside joined the defense, the mob threat quickly dissipated.